Dubai Maritime City: Location

 Dubai Maritime City lies in a northerly direction near the creek area business district, between Port Rashid and Dubai Dry Docks.
 Dubai Maritime city is located at a strategic position located just 1 km from jumeirah beach road, 1.5 km from Bur Dubai, 2.5 km from Shindaga tunnel in Deira, 10 km from Dubai International Airport and 3 km from Sheikh Zayed Road.
-The site is connected by a causeway to the wider road network, providing access to all of Dubai’s principle expressways including Sheikh Zayed Road.
+The site is connected by a causeway to the wider road network, providing access to all of Dubai's principle expressways including Sheikh Zayed Road.

 Purpose

 When completed, Dubai Maritime City will be a mixed use development for the maritime industry, comprising industrial, commercial, residential and leisure facilities housed on a man-made peninsula by reclamation of land between Port Rashid and Dubai Dry Docks.
 As a peninsula development.
-Upon completion, it will feature the country’s first National Maritime Museum and ship repair and maintenance facilities.
+Upon completion, it will feature the country's first National Maritime Museum and ship repair and maintenance facilities.
 The Dubai Maritime City Campus incorporates education, training, and research in a maritime complex accommodating over 1300 students in-training to support maritime businesses and services.

 Recent developments

 As of March 2009, the first phase of Dubai Maritime city of constructing 1000 berth marina has been completed, however construction has been halted in 2010 due to financial crises in Dubai.
 The entirety of the first phase of construction consisting of 96 low and high rise towers was completed in March 2012.
 Phase 2 and 3 focus on finalizing the area and adding additional commercial towers and infrastructure.
 The entire project was expected to be completed by 2014.

 As of 1 March 2020, the Phase 1 of infrastructure developing, with cost of $38 million, is 25% complete, and it is expected to be completed by the early 2021.

+In February 2022 Dubai Maritime City announced the launch of a Dh140 million infrastructure project to develop road, water, telecom and other facilities at the maritime hub.
+The new DMC infrastructure will integrate DMC with the Mina Rashid area that includes the QE2 Hotel, P&O Marinas and Marina Cubes.